 There will be times when the computer classrooms are closed for maintenance.
 This will usually occur during term breaks.
 No classes will be scheduled during that time.

-Requests for credited class occasional use:
+How to make a request for credited class occasional use:

 First Check to See if a Room is Available

 - In the bottom-left corner click Computer Labs

 - You can now see all COCC computer classrooms available for scheduling and their open times.